bluekitchen/btstack/doc/manual/docs/protocols.md

 Please note, that an application rarely has to send HCI commands on its own.
-Instead, BTstack provides convenience functions in GAP and higher level protocols use HCI automatically.
-E.g. to set the name, you can call *gap_set_local_name()* before powering up.
+Instead, BTstack provides convenience functions in GAP and higher level protocols that use HCI automatically.
+E.g. to set the name, you call *gap_set_local_name()* before powering up.
 The main use of HCI commands in application is during the startup phase to configure special features that are not available via the GAP API yet.

-However, as many features of the GAP Classic can be achieved by sending a single HCI command, not all GAP convenience functions are listed in .
-If there’s no special GAP function, please consider sending the HCI command directly, as explained in the following.
+How to send a custom HCI command is explained in the following section.

 ### Defining custom HCI command templates